Finance & Giving

 10% of all our income goes to REACHSA to help in the growth and development of churches countrywide.

-Additionally, we give 15% to those of our number who have been called into missionary service: Tanya Jarvis serving in the Middle East with MECO; the Beadles in central Asia with OM; and the Swanepoels in Kenya with AIM.
+Additionally, we give 15% to those of our number who have been called into missionary service: Tanya Jarvis serving with SIM; the Beadles in central Asia with OM; and the Swanepoels in Qherberha with AIM.
 We also contribute to student ministry.
 And we contribute to Pastor Thomas Lebiletsa in TY Lesotho.

 The most helpful way to give is in a regular committed way, such as a standing/debit order.
 EFT transfers via internet banking are another way.
 If possible set up scheduled payments so that you don’t have to remember each month to contribute.